-The term 'Investment Value' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Investment Value' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Investment Value refers to an asset’s specific value given a particular range of investment parameters.
 It can be defined as the property value to a given group of investors (or an individual investor) who have specific investment goals in mind.
 This makes it a subjective measurement of the asset or property’s value.